 Lloyd’s Inn Singapore: the best affordable boutique hotel in Singapore

 I love staying at Lloyd’s Inn.
 It is one of my favourite boutique hotels in Singapore.
-The entire hotel is designed with a simple minimalist aesthetics where everything is crisp and clean.
-From the guest rooms to the lobby and even outdoor areas, the design is cohesive and thoughtful.
+The entire hotel is designed with simple minimalist aesthetics where everything is crisp and clean.
+The design is cohesive and thoughtful from the guest rooms to the lobby and even outdoor areas.

 Lloyd’s Inn Singapore: highlights and lowlights